Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: Macroscopic Forcing Method for the Navier-Stokes Equation

-Due to the limited scope of this report, we skip providing examples of the application of IMFM for analysis of inhomogeneous and wall-bounded turbulent flows.
+Due to the limited scope of this report, we skip providing examples of the application of MFM for analysis of turbulent flows.
 However, this is our main intention in developing the presented methodology.
-Extension to turbulent flows and its advantages are straightforward and clear.
-Such extensions will help turbulence models in two ways.
-First, by considering only linear mean momentum profiles in GMT, and performing IMFM, one can measure the full tensorial form of the leading-order eddy diffusivity

-In other words, with only nine DNS simulations, the local (leading) term in the eddy-diffusivity operator can be measured precisely.
-One can then use this knowledge to quantitatively assess the anisotropy in momentum mixing by the underlying turbulent flow.
-To this end, IMFM acts as a non-intrusive rheometer determining the macroscopic ``material properties" of the underlying turbulence.

-Second, by computing the higher moments of $\mathcal{D}$ one can quantitatively assess the level of non-locality involved in turbulent mixing.
-Quantitative and independent assessments of anisotropy and non-locality provide invaluable insights in determining the missing pieces in today's RANS models.